 Use a clean pad & press firmly over the wound to avoid loss of blood for at least 10 minutes.

-Cover the wound with bandage.
+Cover the wound with a bandage.

 Use disposable gloves while dealing with wounds to avoid further infection.

 2. Check the victim level of consciousness by asking simple questions.

 3. Reassure the person and try to keep the victim calm and provide them comfort.

 4. While waiting for medical help, keep checking the person’s pulse, breathing, and level of consciousness.
 If the person becomes unconscious, be prepared to begin resuscitation.